 Akkas & Associates’ Turkish lawyers are prepared to handle all types of business matters including Turkish competition antitrust law.
-Our Turkish competition antitrust lawyers also represent our clients in the following areas of law; corporate law, company formation and governance, labour employment law, bankruptcy & debt recovery, work and resident permit applications, mergers & acquisitions, due diligence, and commercial transactions.
+Our Turkish competition antitrust lawyers also represent our clients in the following areas of law; corporate law, and company formation and governance.

 Akkas & Associates attorneys are prepared to assist your needs for foreign investment law in Turkey.
-Our foreign direct investment lawyers are experienced in company formation including LLC establishment, joint stock company, holding company, branch office, liasion office, and free trade zone company incorporation, and company management and governance.
-We also assist our client with investment incentives and other investment opportunities in Turkey.
+Our foreign direct investment lawyers are experienced in company formation and company management and governance.
+We also assist our clients with investment incentives and other investment opportunities in Turkey.

 Turkish Competition Antitrust laws are applied to a wide range of questionable business activities, including but not limited to:

 Suppose company A operates in the North and company B does business in the South.
 If you agree to stay out of my territory, I won’t enter yours, and because the costs of doing business are so high that startups have no chance of competing, we both have a de facto monopoly.

 There are three companies in an industry, and all three decide to quietly operate as a cartel.
 Company 1 will win the current auction, so long as it allows Company 2 to win the next and Company 3 to win thereafter.
 Each company plays this game so that all retain their current market share and price, thereby preventing competition.

 Bid rigging can be further divided into the following forms: bid suppression, complementary bidding, and bid rotation.